EricChoii/Chick-Adventure/README.md

 # Chick-Adventure (Unity)

+## Specifications
-- Engine: Unity
+- Unity Engine
-- Gerne: Roguelike
+- Roguelike Genre

 ## Description
-Now, you become a weak chick.
+Now, you are a weak chick in the game.

-Your mission is to survive against ruthless monsters chasing you incessantly!
+Your mission is to make it out alive against ruthless monsters chasing you incessantly!

 As the game goes on, your weapon is getting **stronger** (needs to be updated).

 - Lv 1: short range shooting
-- Lv 2: medium range shooting
+- Lv 2: medium-range shooting (to be updated)
-- Lv 3: gain a new skill
+- Lv 3: gain a new skill (to be updated)
 - ...

 But, don't underestimate the monsters.

 During the game, boss monsters of larger physique and power appear.

-They use a few threatening skills of longer attack range than yours, which stimulates your amazing control ability.
+They use a couple of threatening skills of longer attack range than yours, which stimulates your amazing control ability.

 ## Manual
 **Move up**: w